Stuttering definition – in simple words

 In most cases, adolescents already have strong negative feelings associated with stammering.
 These feelings stem from the ridicule, condescension and, even, anger they face while growing up with a stammer.
 It is not enough to offer speech therapy, but SPLS also need to provide emotional support and necessary counselling that can help them overcome their escape and avoidance behaviours.

-Treating stammering in adults is often the most challenging since they have fully developed core and secondary behaviours, along with a slew of negative emotions that come with stuttering.
-It is a long journey towards fluency for the adult and their SLPS that focuses not only on their disfluency, causes of stuttering and the triggers, but also ameliorating the negative emotions that accompany stuttering at a matured age.
+Treating stammering in adults is often the most challenging since they have fully developed core and secondary behaviours, along with a slew of negative emotions that come with stammering.
+It is a long journey towards fluency for the adult and their SLPS that focuses not only on their disfluency, causes of stammering and the triggers, but also ameliorating the negative emotions that accompany stammering at a matured age.

 Currently, there are hundreds of recognized speech pathologists, who follow their most-trusted methods for the treatment of a stuttering.